strongloop/strongloop.com2/_posts/2019-04-05-march-milestone.md

 ## Context improvement

 The discussion and review of a series of context enhancement PRs keeps moving.
 This month we landed the PR that implemented the context view feature.
 A context view is created to track artifacts and is able to watch the come and go bindings.
-More details could be found in the [Context document](https://loopback.io/doc/en/lb4/Context.html#context-view).
+More details can be found in the [Context document](https://loopback.io/doc/en/lb4/Context.html#context-view).

 We have also enforced the dependency injection for bindings with the `SINGLETON` scope to make sure their dependencies can only be resolved from the owner context and its ancestors, but **NOT** from any of the child contexts.
 This is required as the value for a singleton binding is shared in the subtree rooted at the context where the binding is contained.
 Dependencies for a singleton cannot be resolved from a child context which is not visible and it may be recycled.
 See [the Dependency Injection documentations](https://loopback.io/doc/en/lb4/Dependency-injection.html#dependency-injection-for-bindings-with-different-scopes) for more details.

-Now users could specify the scope in the `@bind` decorator when annotating an artifact class with `@bind`.
+Now users can specify the scope in the `@bind` decorator when annotating an artifact class with `@bind`.
 The application level bindings are improved by honoring more configurations in the `@bind` decorator.
 Now users could specify the binding scope and the namespace of tags as the inputs of `@bind`.
-Details could be found in [the binding document](https://loopback.io/doc/en/lb4/Binding.html#configure-binding-attributes-for-a-class).
+Details can be found in [the binding document](https://loopback.io/doc/en/lb4/Binding.html#configure-binding-attributes-for-a-class).

 ## Relations